Jackie Rea: Influence and reputation

 Rea was the leading Irish snooker player until the emergence of Higgins.
 Rea encouraged Higgins to move to England, and Higgins would rate Rea's help so highly that he described him as "a bit of a father figure".
 Higgins would also later move to Cheadle, close to Rea.
 Rea recounted that once, after Higgins had insulted Rea's wife Betty, Rea "laid [Higgins] out".
 Higgins later apologised profusely, and Rea said that they remained strong friends.
 When Higgins married Lynn Hough in January 1980, Rea was one of six people who held an arch of cues under which the couple walked as they left the Church.

 From the mid-1950s and through the 1960s, snooker players had to rely on exhibition bookings for their income.
 Rea made his exhibitions attractive by using comedy during them; commentator Jack Karnehm described Rea "as much as comedian as a snooker player".
 John Virgo has acknowledged that his snooker impressions were inspired by Rea, and Dennis Taylor has said that his exhibition match routine was significantly influenced by Rea.
 In 2024, Snooker Scene editor Marcus Stead recalled Rea as someone whose "sense of fun and overall likeability transferred easily from the exhibition circuit to the TV cameras.
 The sports statistician and author Ian Morrison felt that the main reason that Rea had not been more successful in tournaments was "his lack of dedication – he always treated the game as fun."

-In 1952, Willie Smith wrote that Rea was the best ter that he had played against, apart from Joe Davis.
-Fred Davis, as well as recognising Rea's appeal as an entertainer, regarded Rea as "a tremendous potter, capable of winning s against anyone on his day."
+In 1952, Willie Smith wrote that Rea was the best potter that he had played against, apart from Joe Davis.
+Fred Davis, as well as recognising Rea's appeal as an entertainer, regarded Rea as "a tremendous potter, capable of winning sessions against anyone on his day."
 However, Davis added that he never envisaged Rea becoming world champion.
 Derek Clements of The Sunday Times wrote that Rea was "one of the most gifted players to pick up a cue, and believed the game should be fun."
 Clements described him as "a great storyteller".

 In retirement he coached young players at his local club, Hazel Grove Snooker Club.
 After hearing of Rea's death, Steve Davis described him as "One of the game's great entertainers and a great cueist!"